Wahi Harnesses the Power of Slack and AI to Transform Homebuying

 Realtors and AI agents work together to deliver the best possible client experience

 Jean-Michel uses RAG (retrieval-augmented generation) to seamlessly deliver time-sensitive details to Realtors and clients.
-For example, when someone makes an offer on a property one of Wahi’s clients has shown an interest in, they want everyone to know right away.
-‘Instead of relying on manual work, we leverage Jean-Michel to read the info as soon as it’s available, and then automatically deliver it to the Realtor-Client chat in the Wahi app,’ said Flament.
-‘All of this can only be achieved with Jean-Michel and Slack.’
+For example, when someone makes an offer on a property one of Wahi’s clients has shown interest in, they want everyone to know right away.
+“Instead of relying on manual work, we leverage Jean-Michel to read the info as soon as it’s available, and then automatically deliver it to the Realtor-Client chat in the Wahi app,” said Flament.
+“All of this can only be achieved with Jean-Michel and Slack.”
 No waiting for a phone call or text.
 As soon as Wahi knows, the clients know, thanks to the ability of Jean-Michel to work seamlessly alongside human agents.

 Jean-Michel is an AI bot in Slack that helps us instantly notify clients as soon as an offer is made on a property they’ve viewed.
 It lets them know, ‘Hey, if you’re interested in this property, you’ll need to act fast.’